Your Hawaii Registered Agent provides various services, including the acceptance of formal documents and correspondence from the Hawaii DCCA, BREG.

 Hawaii Registered Agent Search

-You Can Appoint Yourself as Your Own Hawaii Registered Agent
+Acting as Your Own Registered Agent

 FAQs About Hawaii Registered Agents

 Yes.
-Additionally, if they are a business providing Registered Agent services, they must be legally able to conduct business in your state.
+And if you use a company as your Registered Agent, that company must be legally able to conduct business in your state.
 You'll find more information above.